Bersiap: Term

-This particular phase of the Indonesian revolution is termed Bersiap by Dutch Indo (Eurasian) survivors of the period and is used in academic works in Dutch and English.
-The term is derived from the Indonesian battle cry and perpetual call to arms: "Siap!" – "Get Ready!" heard when potential enemies of the revolution were entering pro-republican areas.
+The term Bersiap is derived from the battle cry and perpetual call to arms "Siap!" ("Get ready!" or "Be prepared!"), uttered by Indonesian nationalists when potential enemies of the revolution entered pro-republican areas.
+Originally coined by Dutch Indonesian survivors of the period, the term soon saw use in academic works in Dutch and English.

+On Java, other terms aside from bersiap and berdaulat are commonly used, such as gedoran in Depok, ngeli in Banten and surrounding West Java, and gegeran and dombreng in Central Java.

+In 2022, Indonesian historian Bonnie Triyana sparked controversy when he published an editorial in the Dutch newspaper NRC Handelsblad regarding a Rijksmuseum exhibit about the Indonesian National Revolution.
+Triyana, who was a guest curator on the exhibit, stated that the term Bersiap had a strong racist connotation in the Netherlands, and that its use invoked stereotypes of Indonesians as "primitive and uncivilized", and claimed that the team of curators agreed that the term would not be used in the exhibition.
+As a response, Hans Moll, head of the Federation of Dutch Indos (Federatie Indische Nederlanders, FIN), accused the Rijksmuseum of genocide denial, censorship, and falsifying history by ignoring that thousands of Dutch people had been brutally tortured, raped, and murdered by Indonesians because of their ethnicity.
+The museum later stated that the term would continue to be used in the exhibit and that Triyana had been expressing his personal opinion, not that of the curatorial team.
+Both Hans Moll of the FIN and Jeffry Pondaag of the Dutch Honorary Debts Committee Foundation filed police reports, but the police decided not to pursue charges.

-Today the term Bersiap killings is also used to avoid confusion.
+Today, the term Bersiap killings is also used to avoid confusion.

 Indonesian independence declared

 On 15 August 1945, the Japanese surrendered to the Allies.
 As there was, for the most part, no Allied re-conquest of the western part of the Dutch East Indies (The eastern islands were already occupied by the Allies), the Japanese were still in charge on Java and Sumatra and had received specific orders to maintain the status quo until Allied forces arrived on these islands.
 Sukarno, Hatta, and the older leadership were hesitant to act and did not want to provoke conflict with the Japanese.
-Vice Admiral Maeda Tadashi, fearing volatile youth groups, and the demoralised Japanese troops, wanted a quick transfer of power to the older generation of Indonesian leaders.
+Vice Admiral Tadashi Maeda, fearing volatile youth groups, and the demoralised Japanese troops, wanted a quick transfer of power to the older generation of Indonesian leaders.